-Here, in Punjab, it is traditionally eaten for breakfast with a drink of the yoghurt-based drink, Lassi.
+Here, in Punjab, it is traditionally eaten for breakfast with a drink of yoghurt-based drink, Lassi.
 It’s also paired most frequently with a dhal.
-Paratha are agolden brown and is made with whole wheat flour and ghee and is usually shallow fried.
+Paratha are a golden brown and is made with whole wheat flour and ghee and are usually shallow fried.
 The layers are formed by the frequent folding of the dough as it rolled out, whilst being smeared with ghee.
 It is divine.
 From Sarah of A Social Nomad

 Sheermal – India